Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 }
 ```

-Shoule display a list of names.
+Should display a list of names.

 <!-- > -->